facebookincubator/submitit/docs/examples.md

 ## Working with commands

 You should preferably submit pure Python function whenever you can.
 This would probably save you a lot of hassle.
 Still, this is not always feasible.
-The class `submitit.helpers.CommandFunction` can help you in this case.
+The class `submitthem.helpers.CommandFunction` can help you in this case.
 It runs a command in a subprocess and returns its stdout.
 It's main benefit is to be able to deal with errors and provide explicit errors.
 (Note: `CommandFunction` runs locally, so you still need to submit it with an `Executor` if you want to run it on slurm, see "Understanding the environment" below).